tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 atomic levels linked by the transition, i.e. if it comes into resonance.
 As a photon/packet propagates through the homologously expanding ejecta, its co-moving frame frequency is continuously red-shifted.
-Thus, during its propagation through the SN ejecta, a photon/packet may come into resonance with many line transitions.
+Thus, during its propagation through the supernova ejecta, a photon/packet may come into resonance with many line transitions.
 This and the fact that line transitions have a finite width given by the line profile function (in the case at hand, this width is mainly given by thermal broadening) would render the determination of the line optical depth accumulated along the photon/packet trajectory a complicated task.
 Fortunately, the typical conditions in supernova ejecta warrant the use of the so-called Sobolev approximation (see :doc:`Sobolev Approximation
 <../physics/sobolev>`).
 Roughly speaking, this approximation replaces the line
 profile function with a :math:`\delta` distribution around the natural line